nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 type AzureManagedControlPlaneClassSpec struct {
 	...

-	// ManagedClusterSpec defines the spec of the ASO ManagedCluster managed by this AzureManagedControlPlane.
+	// ASOManagedClusterSpec defines the spec of the ASO ManagedCluster managed by this AzureManagedControlPlane.
-	ManagedClusterSpec v1api20230201.ManagedCluster_Spec `json:"managedClusterTemplate"`
+	ASOManagedClusterSpec v1api20230201.ManagedCluster_Spec `json:"asoManagedClusterSpec"`
 }
 ```